tolis-e/mobile-web-applications-arquillian-ios-test/README.md

 # Kitchensink HTML5 iOS Functional Test
 This project contains the functional tests for the [Kitchensink HTML5 Mobile Demo](https://github.com/jboss-jdf/jboss-as-quickstart/tree/master/kitchensink-html5-mobile) project on iOS.
 The purpose of the project is to demonstrate how to test a mobile web application on iOS using the [Arquillian](http://arquillian.org/) testing platform.
 Note that the [Arquillian iOS Extension](https://github.com/arquillian/arquillian-extension-ios) is not released on the Maven Central repository yet and its XML configuration might **change** in the future.

 The project is configured to run on [TravisCI](https://travis-ci.org/).
-In each execution the test is executed on iPhone simulator and multiple SDKs (5.0, 5.1, 6.0, 6.1).
+In each execution the test is executed on iPhone simulator and multiple SDKs (5.0, 6.1).
+You can add more executions by modifying the [POM](https://github.com/tolis-e/mobile-web-applications-arquillian-ios-test/blob/master/pom.xml).

 [![Build Status](https://travis-ci.org/tolis-e/mobile-web-applications-arquillian-ios-test.png?branch=master)](https://travis-ci.org/tolis-e/aerogear-controller-demo-travis-ci)